 In MAP-21, Congress directed FTA to establish a comprehensive Public Transportation Safety Program that will include implementation of Safety Management Systems (SMS).
 SMS is an organized set of programs, principles, processes, and procedures for the allocation of resources to achieve the condition where risks are identified and managed to acceptable levels of safety.
-Safety is the transit industry's most important mission, and APTA has been a leader in developing the standards to fully implement SMS across the country.
+Safety is the public transit industry's most important mission, and APTA has been a leader in developing the standards to fully implement SMS across the country.
 SMS and other safety programs require the collection and analysis of sensitive safety information.

-Experts agree that to best protect the safety and security of public transportation riders, transit systems must be able to obtain comprehensive, confidential analyses of accidents without a looming threat of exposure to litigation.
-It is vitally important that this data not be subject to public disclosure to enable a strong culture of self-analysis that this program will require.
-Unwarranted exposure to liability and lawsuits could create perverse incentives for transit agencies to limit the scope of their SMS programs, ultimately defeating the purpose of the program.
+Experts agree that to best protect the safety and security of public transportation riders, public transit agencies must be able to collect comprehensive and confidential data about safety risks without a looming threat of exposure to litigation.
+It is vitally important that this data not be subject to public disclosure to enable a strong culture of self-analysis that this program requires.
+Unwarranted exposure to liability and lawsuits could create perverse incentives for public transit agencies to limit the scope of their SMS programs, ultimately defeating the purpose of the program.